• Skip to primary navigation

 It is often said that Watchmen is the most influential comic ever to be released.
 That comics wouldn’t be where they are without it, for good and for ill.
 But how did we get here, exactly?
 More to the point, just what influence did Watchmen provide to the larger world of comics?
 What, ultimately, is the legacy of Watchmen?
 Who watched the Watchmen?

-Filed Under: DC Reviews, Featured Tagged With: legion of super-heroes, Watchmen, watchmen legacy
+Filed Under: DC Reviews, Featured Tagged With: countdown, DC Comics, Watchmen, watchmen legacy

 Podcast: Play in new window | Download